The Blue Pararkeet: Rethinking How You read the Bible

 When we see how we actually live, we have two choices: either to become radical biblical literalists and apply everything (and I mean everything), or to admit that we are “pickers and choosers.”
 Since the evidence reveals that were are all adopters and adapters, we need to admit it and then seek to explain ourselves.
 That is what this book attempts to do.
 I hope others will join the conversation.
 (123)

-Blue parakeets keep appearing that unsettle simplistic formulaic interpretations.
-Blue parakeets come in the from of questions about about divorce and remarriage, circumcision, “The style of Christian women,” Sun-centered or Earth-Centered cosmology, the death penalty, and speaking in tongues.
-Thus the name of his latest book The Blue Pararkeet: Rethinking How You read the Bible.
+Blue parakeets keep appearing that unsettle simplistic, formulaic interpretations.
+Blue parakeets come in the form of questions about divorce and remarriage, circumcision, "The style of Christian women," Sun-centered or Earth-Centered cosmology, the death penalty, and speaking in tongues.
+Thus the name of his latest book, The Blue Pararkeet: Rethinking How You read the Bible.

-The thrust of the book is to rediscover a narrative approach to reading scripture.
-McKnight identifies a number of pitfalls we regularly encounter when we fail to appreciate that the Bible is ultimately testimony to the God’s unfolding story in the world.
+The book's thrust is to rediscover a narrative approach to reading scripture.
+McKnight identifies several pitfalls we regularly encounter when we fail to appreciate that the Bible is a testimony to God's unfolding story.
 McKnight sees oneness and otherness as central to the plot of the biblical narrative.
 Here are five "episodes," if you will:

 - Creating Eikons (Genesis 1-2) - Oneness